questdb/questdb.io/docs/guide/binaries.md

 title: How to use QuestDB from the binaries
 sidebar_label: From the binaries
 description:
   Tutorial showing how to use the binaries to install and launch QuestDB.
+The binaries can be download from our GetStarted page.
 ---

 This guides shows how to install QuestDB using the binaries and how to start